These 3 super cheap tools are superstars at getting rid of pet hair in the house and on your clothes, and keeping the fur under control.

 I’ve worked brushing my dog and two cats into my evening routine, and it’s such a good way to wind down after a long day.
 I love to sit in the floor and spend some good one-on-one time with them while I’m catching up on the newest American Housewife episode of the week, and my pets have really started to enjoy it, too.

-If you’re a fellow Fur Baby Mama and you’ve got a secret weapon that works well for you to keep the pet hair tumbleweeds at bay, share your methods in the comments below!
+If you’re a fellow Fur Parent and you’ve got a secret weapon that works well for you to keep the pet hair tumbleweeds at bay, share your methods in the comments below!
 I know you’ve probably found something awesome that works that I haven’t even tried before, so do tell!

 Need More Cleaning Help?